zhehaowUNC/syllabus/officehours.md

 For now, office hours will be held virtually using My Digital Hand (MDH) to manage the queue.
 Instructions for using MDH are listed here: https://mydigitalhand.org/support/how-to/get-help-at-office-hours

-> **IMPORTANT: _You must create an issue about what you need help with BEFORE joining office hours.
+> **IMPORTANT: _You MUST create an issue about what you need help with BEFORE joining office hours._**
+>
 > This is so that the staff can have all the information they need in order to help you.
-If you have not created an issue, you will be asked to do so and returned to the queue._**
 >
+> If you have not created an issue, you will be asked to do so and returned to the queue.
+>
-> Please add a link to your issue on the My Digital Hand "Get Help Now" form where it says: "My problem is..."
+> Add the link to your issue on the My Digital Hand "Get Help Now" form where it says: "My problem is..."

 Office hours will be listed in the table below and updated when there are changes.